-The Human Development Program is designed to meet a growing need for professionals in the fields of counseling, social services, education, human resources, and child care management.
+The Human Development Program is designed to meet a growing need for professionals in the fields of counseling, social services, education, human resources, and childcare management.

 Throughout the curriculum, students will learn the theories, concepts, and foundational elements that will equip them to enter several related careers.
 The integration of biblical truths and principles, along with the guidance and instruction of professors, will ensure academic development, along with spiritual and social growth.

-Students will...
+Students pursuing the Human Development degree will...